 On a personal level, we remember the lost lives of family and friends through funeral services and memorials.
-As a community, we honor soldiers who gave their lives in war, and more recently, we remember the victims of the 9/11 attacks and the COVID pandemic.
+As a community, we honor soldiers who gave their lives in war, and, more recently, we remember the victims of the 9/11 attacks.

 Dr. Bill Hoy

 Why are we driven to remember?
 And why does remembrance hold such power?
-Do we, as individuals and communities, remember lives lost or tragic events in radically different ways today?
+Do we, as individuals and communities, remember lives lost or tragic events in radically different ways?

-Dr. Bill Hoy, a clinical professor of medical humanities at Baylor University in Texas, is uniquely placed to answer.
-He is one of a dozen or so people worldwide who have both clinical experience with patients and a background in the history of remembrance.
-Hoy, who also holds a doctorate of ministry, is nationally recognized and respected as a counselor and educator in bereavement, grief, and end of life.
-He currently teaches medical students how to work with and help people facing death or loss.
+Dr. Bill Hoy, a clinical professor of medical humanities at Baylor University in Texas, is uniquely qualified to answer.
+He is one of a dozen or so people worldwide who has both clinical experience with patients and a background in the history of remembrance.
+Hoy, who also holds a doctorate of ministry, is a nationally recognized counselor and educator in bereavement, grief, and end of life, and he currently teaches medical students how to work with and help people facing death or loss.

 “What is common is more than what’s different over history,” says Hoy, author of Do Funerals Matter?
 The Purposes and Practices of Death Rituals in Global Perspective.
 “I researched 145 distinctive people groups, both contemporary and historical, and what emerged was not only broad diversity but this incredible similarity.”